SomeVlad/old.somevlad.github.io/_posts/2017-02-15-npm-install-left-pad.md

 are we programmers or what, also look, there are even worse packages, OMG, look at what we’ve become, let’s do something about this!»

-Well, I guess, it’s not the correct angle this problem have to be observed from.
+Well, I guess, it’s not the correct angle this problem has to be observed from.

 ### NPM is good